cl0sed/cp-prototype/README.md

 * Instrumentation: OpenTelemetry SDK.
 * Platforms: Grafana Cloud (Logs, Metrics, Traces - Infra/System), Sentry (Errors, APM - App Code), PostHog (Product Analytics - User/Product).
 * LLM Gateway (Portkey) provides LLM-specific monitoring.

+### 6.h.
+Prompt and Tool Versioning

+To support experimentation and controlled rollout of AI behavior changes, prompt templates and tool definitions are versioned and managed via a flexible configuration system.

+*   **Storage:** Prompt templates (`.j2` files) and tool definitions (`.py` files) are stored directly in the Git repository under `backend/app/features/.../` and `backend/app/shared/` directories, following a `{name}/{version}.j2` or `{name}.py` pattern.
+This leverages Git for version control.
+*   **Activation:** The specific version of a prompt or the set of tools used by a pipeline is determined at runtime based on a "pipeline tag".
+*   **Pipeline Tags:**
+    *   **Default:** A default pipeline tag (e.g., "stable", "experimental") is configured via environment variables (`DEFAULT_CHAT_PIPELINE_TAG`, etc.).
+    *   **Override:** Individual background jobs can specify an optional `pipeline_tag` in the `background_jobs` database table to override the default for that specific task.
+*   **Configuration File (`pipeline-tags.yaml`):** A YAML file (path configured via `PIPELINE_TAGS_CONFIG_PATH` ENV VAR) provides a mapping from pipeline tags to specific prompt versions for different pipeline types and logical prompt names.
+This allows defining which version of a 'system' or 'main_chat' prompt corresponds to a 'stable' or 'experimental' tag.
+*   **Fallback:** If a specific prompt version is not defined for the active pipeline tag in `pipeline-tags.yaml`, the system falls back to a default version specified by the `DEFAULT_PROMPT_VERSION` ENV VAR.
+*   **`PromptService`:** This service centralizes the logic for resolving the correct prompt version based on the override tag (if present), default tag, `pipeline-tags.yaml` lookup, and the fallback version.
+It is also responsible for reading the prompt file content from the file system and includes caching.
+*   **Startup Validation:** During application startup (via the lifespan event handler), the system validates the `pipeline-tags.yaml` file for parsing errors and checks for the existence of all required prompt files for the *default* pipeline tags defined in the environment variables.
+Missing files or invalid YAML will prevent the application from starting.

+This system provides a robust mechanism for managing and deploying different versions of AI prompts and tools alongside application code, enabling controlled experimentation and A/B testing of AI behavior.

 ## 7. Development Workflow